trinodb/trino/docs/src/main/sphinx/connector/metastores.md

 ## AWS Glue catalog configuration properties

-In order to use an AWS Glue catalog, you must configure your catalog file as
+In order to use an AWS Glue catalog, you must configure your catalog with `hive.metastore=glue` and provide further details with the following properties:
-follows:

-`hive.metastore=glue` and provide further details with the following
-properties:

 ```{eval-rst}
 .. list-table:: AWS Glue catalog configuration properties